teuk/mediabot_v3/docs/HAILO_3.5.md

 Spark/SparkAction and the rest of the public interaction pipeline.

 The output contract is exactly one printable IRC-safe line.
-The following conditions force the original candidate fallback:
+The following conditions force the locally prepared candidate fallback:

 - provider error or timeout;
 - line break, control byte or oversized output;